 Pollinator Garden Workshop series: In February and March, the SDPA hosted a series of three virtual workshops on creating pollinator gardens in back yards, school gardens, churches, or any other space you have access to.
 Several guest speakers / Pollinator Alliance members kindly contributed, including Dr Michael Wall of the San Diego Natural History Museum, Annika Nabors of the UC Cooperative Extension, Mary Duffy from Earth Discovery Institute, and Alden Hough from Sky Mountain Permaculture.
-Videos of each of the three workshops can be found here.
+Workshops can also be viewed on our YouTube channel here.

 - A guide for all you need to know to create pollinator habitat, created by the San Diego Pollinator Alliance.